 Seeing the Forest in the Trees: The Challenges and Rewards of Shaping a Memoir-in-Essays

-Free and open to the public.
+Wednesdays@Lit events are free and open to the public.
 No registration required, just drop by.
+Wine and light snacks will be served.
 Seating is limited; doors will open at 6:15.
+Reception and book signing follows the reading.

 This event is part of our free monthly Wednesdays@Lit series.